Back to blog·review·Validation·tools

 "Fast, reliable feedback without awkward asks.
 Skip friends-and-family bias and get real market insights in minutes."

-Elijah, Systems Architect (@elijahsystems)
+Elijah, Systems Architect (TAAFT)

 This one resonates with me personally.
 Asking friends "what do you think of my idea?" gets polite lies.
 I built the tool to give the answer your friends won't.